Analytical considerations for optimal axion haloscope design: Introduction

 Here, $\textrm{SNR}$ is the desired signal-to-noise ratio.
 The system noise, represented by the equivalent temperature $\mathbb{T}_{\textrm{sys}}$, is determined from the linear sum of the thermal noise from the cavity and the added noise by the receiver chain, where the latter contribution is predominated by the noise of the first stage amplifier.
 The search frequency is tuned by altering the electromagnetic field of the cavity mode, typically by employing a tuning structure inside the cavity.

-Major experimental efforts to improve the scan speed have been made for the key elements~\cite{paper:axion_detect_review} -- high-field magnets~\cite{paper:25T} and large-volume high-quality cavities~\cite{paper:SCcavity} for signal enhancement, and low-temperature refrigerators and quantum-noise limited amplifiers~\cite{paper:axion_QNL,paper:HAYSTAC_Brubaker} for noise reduction.
-However, some issues have been raised when considering realistic designs or have been empirically observed while performing experiments.
-Those are attributed to non-uniformity of the applied magnetic field, noise development by lossy transmission lines with a temperature gradient, and thermal disequilibrium between the cavity and the tuning structure.
-These factors can influence the signal and noise estimations, but they have been disregarded or at least not fully addressed.
-In this report, we provide analytical methods to examine these issues and propose potential solutions for better performance.
+Major experimental efforts to improve the scan speed have been made for the key elements~\cite{paper:axion_detect_review} -- high-field magnets~\cite{paper:25T} and large-volume high-quality cavities~\cite{paper:SCcavity} for signal enhancement, and low-temperature refrigerators and quantum-noise limited amplifiers~\cite{paper:axion_QNL,paper:HAYSTAC_Brubaker,paper:HAYSTAC_Zhong} for noise reduction.
+However, minor ingredients also influence the signal and noise estimation, and thus have non-trivial effects on experimental performance.
+They include non-uniformity of the applied magnetic field, noise development by lossy transmission lines with a temperature gradient, and thermal disequilibrium between the cavity and the tuning structure.
+These factors have been implicitly considered or partially addressed, but not explicitly discussed or fully addressed.
+Herein, we review these topics in an analytical manner to examine the potential effects and provide optimal treatments for sensitivity improvement.